-As Managing Partner, I am fully aware of the importance that our clients, audit committees, regulators and the public, place on audit quality.
-This report is designed to help our stakeholders understand us better and to demonstrate that we have the skills, resources and tools needed to conduct high quality audits objectively and effectively and that we continue to invest in these areas to strive for continuous quality improvement.
-In 2018 we will work to prepare for the introduction of our new global audit platform and methodology (LEAP) by bridging the gap and introducing key improvements to our audit processes which will improve alignment to the audit standards.
-LEAP will be rolled out in 2019 and will represent a step change in ensuring our audit process is future fit, making it easier for people to focus on the areas of most risk and deliver great quality.
+As Managing Partner, I am fully aware of the importance that our clients, audit committees, regulators and the public place on audit quality.
+This report is designed to help our stakeholders understand us better and to demonstrate that we have the skills, resources and tools needed to conduct high quality audits objectively and effectively, and that we continue to invest in these areas to strive for continuous quality improvement.

+In 2019 we are working towards implementation of our new global audit platform and methodology (LEAP) and we are currently rolling out a major training programme for all our auditors.
+LEAP will be rolled out in the later half of 2019.
+This will represent a step change in ensuring our audit process is future fit, making it easier for people to focus on the areas of most risk and consistently deliver great quality.

 We have also continued to build on our capabilities and resources within our Risk, Compliance and Professional Standards (RCPS) and technical support team.
-We believe our continued growth will serve to increase competition within the large Irish firms, particularly in the areas of audit and taxation.
+We believe our continued growth will serve to increase competition within the larger Irish firms, particularly in the areas of audit and taxation.
 We believe we are very well positioned to continue to capitalise on these opportunities as they are presented.

-In 2015 we launched our five-year global strategy, 'Growing Together 2020'.
-This transformational strategy focuses on growing our people and our clients together by unlocking their potential for growth.
+In 2018 we continued to progress our firms strategy 'Growing Together 2020', making strategic decisions which ensure we focus on growing our people and our clients together by unlocking their potential for growth.
 A primary goal of our strategy is to constantly deliver high quality.
+In addition, we are working on building our 2023 strategy, where a culture for quality will be fundamental to our future growth.

-As part of our ongoing efforts to create a culture that promotes and nurtures diversity and that focuses on retaining top talent through active talent management, we developed our Women in Leadership programme, Aspire.
-This programme was launched in 2017 with the aim of developing a strong female leadership pipeline and to acknowledge the valuable contribution of our female talent.
-It has provided participants with the opportunity to identify personal drivers, required skills and behaviours to help succeed in their chosen career path and to share tools and tips to navigate the challenges along the way.
-The programme has been one of our stand out people development initiatives in 2017 and has again been successfully launched for 2018.
+As part of our ongoing efforts to create a culture that promotes and nurtures diversity, and focuses on retaining top talent through active talent management, we developed our women in leadership programme - 'Aspire'.
+This programme was launched in 2017 with the aim to develop a strong female leadership pipeline and to acknowledge the valuable contribution of our female talent.
+It has provided participants with the opportunity to identify personal drivers, required skills and behaviours to help succeed in their chosen career path.
+It also allows the sharing of tools and tips to navigate the challenges along the way.
+The programme has been one of our stand out people development initiatives and is now entering into its third successful year.
+In 2018, we introduced a further female talent development programme - 'Accelerate' for females below manager level, which again is strengthening our future pipeline of female leaders.

-Our focus on the development of our people can also be demonstrated through our leadership development programme, Elevate.
-The objective of this programme is to create a distinct group of transformational leaders within Grant Thornton, who are empowered to positively influence, drive and evolve the people and culture of the firm to achieve our stated firm-wide, service, department and team objectives.
+Our focus on the development of our people can also be demonstrated through our leadership development programme - 'Elevate'.
+The objective of this programme is to create a distinct group of transformational leaders within Grant Thornton, who are empowered to positively influence, drive and evolve the people and culture of the firm.
+In order to achieve our firm wide, service, department, and team objectives.

-Audit and assurance have always been and continues to be, important part of our business.
-We continue to focus on enhancing audit quality and independence, particularly in light of continuing changes in the audit profession, including significant regulatory developments with the implementation of the new European Union Audit Regulation and Directive on 17 June 2016.
-In 2017 we implemented changes to our internal quality review process to challenge our audit department, expect exceptional quality at all times and effectively measure our quality output.
-In addition, we have actively engaged with our independent non-executive to identify areas where quality focus can be improved.
+Audit and assurance have always been and continue to be an important part of our business.
+Delivering the highest quality work is a key benchmark by which we measure our success in this area.
+We continue to focus on enhancing audit quality and independence, particularly in light of continuing changes in the audit profession.
+This includes the significant regulatory developments and the implementation of the new European Union Audit Regulation and Directive on 17 June 2016.

+In 2018 we implemented further changes to our internal quality review process to challenge our audit team and increase accountability.
+We expect exceptional quality at all times and these processes ensure we effectively measure our quality output.